AloisCRR/dotfiles/README.md

 ## Submodules

-This repo uses submodules (git projects within git project), to clone it properly yo have to:
+This repo uses submodules (git projects within git project), to clone it properly you have to:

 ```bash
 git clone --recurse-submodules https://github.com/AloisCRR/dotfiles